Interview with Daniel Theis of the Boston Celtics: Houston? “I was made a scapegoat for that”

 Did that make it clear early on that you wouldn’t even finish this season in Houston?

 Theis: I have never requested a trade.
 But quite early on there was the thought that it wasn’t right that both sides actually had different ideas.
-We talked to the front office about my agent, and I also indicated that I would like to go back to Boston if the worst came to the worst.
+We talked to the front office regarding my agent, and I also indicated that I would like to go back to Boston if the worst came to the worst.
 But I knew that a lot had to come together.
 It actually took up to 15 minutes before the deadline, then all of a sudden it fit.
 Otherwise I would have remained professional in Houston.
 You never want to be traded unless something violent has happened.
 It affects the whole family, the children.

 Daniel Theis: “I offered Schröder my house”